paperless-ngx/paperless-ngx/CONTRIBUTING.md

 I'm trying to get most of paperless tested, so please do the same for your code!
 I know its a hassle, but it makes sure that your code works now and will allow us to detect regressions easily.

 To test your code, execute `pytest` in the src/ directory.
 Executing that in the project root is no good.
 This also generates a html coverage report, which you can use to see if you missed anything important during testing.

+## More info:

+... is available in the documentation. https://paperless-ng.readthedocs.io/en/latest/extending.html